 How long your personal information is stored for

-We do not keep your data for longer than is necessary.
+We do not keep your data for longer than it is necessary.
 Basic contact information held on a therapist’s mobile phone is deleted within 6 months of the end of therapy and the sensitive personal data defined above is stored for a period of 7 years after the end of therapy.
 After this time, this data is deleted at the end of each calendar year.

 Administrative data is retained for up to six years as necessary, in the unlikely event there are queries from HMRC and the VAT commissioner.
 Where it is not necessary to retain the data for six years, it is destroyed as soon as possible.